ClusterM/NesTiler/README.md

 * nestiler -i0 image1.png -i1 image2.png -i2 image3.png ...
 * nestiler --in-0 image1.png --in-1 image2.png --in-2 image3.png ...

-Also, you can load image partically - split them horizontally, just add offset and height after colon.
+Also, you can load image partially - split them horizontally, just add offset and height after colon.
 So if you need to split 256x240 image into two images:
 * nestiler -i0 image.png:0:128 -i1 image.png:128:112

 It's usefull if you need to show single image on screen but you want to split it into two 256-tiles pattern tables and switch them on specific line in the middle of rendering process.